Woman using one of the best travel credit cards to purchase her next travel adventure.

 ATM withdrawal fees

-This should only ever be done with a debit card unless you’re in an emergency.
-Credit cards, including those best for travel, are notorious for charging disgustingly high fees if you use them to withdraw cash.
+This should only ever be done with a debit card unless it’s an emergency.
+Credit cards are notorious for charging disgustingly high fees if you use them to withdraw cash.

 What’s more, you could even be hit with higher interest rates if you don’t pay off your statement (but I know readers of this article will because I literally will not stop talking about how important it is to pay off the entire thing).